Robust Bayesian Inference for Measurement Error Misspecification: The Berkson and Classical Cases: Introduction

 \section{Introduction}

 An often encountered problem in statistical inference is when one or more covariate variables are subject to measurement error (ME).
-This is called the ME, errors-in-variables or input uncertainty problem and often arises in medical, economical and natural sciences when it is hard or impossible to measure quantities in the real world exactly.
+This is known as the ME, errors-in-variables, or input uncertainty problem and often arises in medical, economic, and natural sciences when it is hard or impossible to measure quantities in the real world exactly.
 If ignored, ME in the covariates can result in biased parameter estimates \citep[see][]{carroll1995measurement}.
-If the goal is solely to make predictions, ME may not be a significant issue as long as observations continue to be realisations of the same random variable (RV).
+If the goal is solely to make predictions, ME may not be a significant issue as long as observations continue to be realizations of the same random variable (RV).
 However, in many cases, we are interested in estimating the true parameter that explains the relationship between two RVs.
-For example, suppose we want to estimate a parameter that represents the condition of patients based on the prevalence of a specific protein in their blood.
-This information can help clinicians determine the appropriate dosage of a drug that adjusts the protein levels.
+For example, suppose we want to estimate a parameter that represents patients' condition based on the prevalence of a specific protein in their blood.
+This information can help clinicians determine the appropriate drug dosage that adjusts the protein levels.
 However, the available blood test may only provide an approximate measurement of the actual protein percentages.
-If this ME is ignored, the parameter estimates might give a misleading representation of the effect of the protein levels on the condition, leading to administering incorrect drug doses which could potentially be harmful to the patients.
+If this ME is ignored, the parameter estimates might give a misleading representation of the effect of the protein levels on the condition, leading to administering incorrect drug doses which could potentially be harmful to patients.

-Moreover, in causal inference, a biased estimate can lead to false conclusions about the causal relationship between a covariate and the response variable.
-This problem has been explored in the causal inference literature by reframing it as a causal effect estimation problem with unobserved confounders \citep[see][]{kuroki2014measurement,adams2019learning,finkelstein2021partial}.
-Such causal effect estimation problems are met in health and epidemiology sciences where we are interested in exposure-response relations \citep[see][]{brakenhoff2018measurement}.
-Exposures, often measured with error, can include both self-reported quantities, such as patient lifestyle changes, and laboratory measurements such as serum cholesterol or the levels of aluminium in the brain \citep[][]{campbell2002potential}.